European-Unified-ID/EUID-docs/README.md

 ### Technical Design Principles

-- **Accountability:** Access requires all participanaats to abide by a code of conduct governed by an independent body.
+- **Accountability:** Access requires all participants to abide by a code of conduct governed by an independent body.

 - **Distributed Integration:** Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate EUIDs.